Sentinels and Trustless Two-Way Pegs: Updated Thoughts

 If you’re thinking, “Wait, SPV requires trust or people can just generate fake blockheaders with thefts!”
 Don’t worry, we’ll get there.

-5. At the same time, U publishes a withdrawal proof on Nostr.
-The randomized data from step 3 is used as input to a function that determines which random parts of the block must be revealed in the proof.
+is used as input to a function that determines which random parts of the block must be revealed in the proof.
 The proof must contain: A. Proof that their withdrawal is in the transaction.
 B. Deterministic set of transactions generated from the random data of the blockhashes.
-C. Enough of the global state to validation A and B.
+C. Enough of the global state to validation A and B. - If step

 Why This Works